-- Click here to see Schneider on Neil deGrasse Tyson's TV show, Star Talk, (the National Geographic Channel).
+- Clip of Schneider on Neil deGrasse Tyson's TV show, Star Talk, (the National Geographic Channel).
 Episode 10.

-- TV episode focusing on Schneider's work airs on Fox: "One Smart Person with Greg Gutfeld."
+- TV show on Schneider's work on The Fox Channel.
+(Clip of "One Smart Person with Greg Gutfeld.)

 - The History Channel (2 hour AI and astrobiology special, available at this link).

 - Interview at Edge.org: "The Future of the Mind."

 - Schneider's project with NASA is the subject of an episode on PBS TV (click here).

 - New Scientific American piece on emergent spacetime and the hard problem of consciousness.

 - Ernest Mach Workshop in Prague to feature Schneider's forthcoming book.